Back to Blog

 Transformer-based language models collapse two fundamentally different things into one shared space: system prompts (the developer's instructions) and user input (the attacker's surface).

 The self-attention mechanism computes Query, Key, and Value vectors for every token, then uses softmax to assign weights.
-Here's the problem:
+Nothing in that mechanism weights tokens differently based on whether they came from the system prompt or from user input.
+The model literally cannot tell instructions from data.

 You Cannot Fix This With Better Training

-This is the equivalent of preventing buffer overflows by writing more careful C code.
-It works sometimes.
-It fails exactly when a determined attacker is involved.
+The instinct is to train the model harder.
+More RLHF, better alignment, smarter system prompts, "please ignore all previous instructions" guardrails.
+That is the equivalent of preventing buffer overflows by writing more careful C code.
+It works sometimes, and it fails exactly when a determined attacker is involved.

 Security is a boolean.
 LLMs are probabilistic.

 An LLM is a stochastic system.
-Even perfectly aligned, it produces probabilistic outputs.
-99.9% accurate on security decisions sounds impressive — until you realize the 0.1% is the entire attack surface.
+Even a perfectly aligned model produces probabilistic outputs.
+Being 99.9% accurate on security decisions sounds impressive until you notice that the remaining 0.1% is the entire attack surface.
+You cannot enforce a 100% invariant using a system that is 99.9% accurate.
+A firewall that blocks 99.9% of attacks is a firewall with a hole in it.

 The Telecom Industry Solved This Decades Ago

-Early phone networks used in-band signaling — control signals shared the same channel as voice data.
+Early phone networks used in-band signaling: control signals shared the same channel as voice data.
 A 2600Hz tone from a toy whistle could seize a trunk line because the network couldn't distinguish control from audio.
+The fix wasn't a better filter.
+It was SS7, a physically separate signaling network.
+Out-of-band control.

 The principle is always the same: when you can't distinguish instructions from data in a shared channel, you separate the channels.